AltahhanAi/Data_Science/docs/content/unit4/04_02i_preventing_overfitting.md

 Specifically, when we are trying to infuse multiple layer of abstraction for an application, adding non-linear hidden layers forms an excellent tool for us to do so.
 In fact, deep neural network uses many non-linear hidden layers and they are very successful in a wide range of applications that is ever increasing.
 What we are trying to do here is to develop your intuition into when adding layers make sense.
 This explains why we only have few fully connected linear output layers in deep learning architectures, but we have plenty of non-linear hidden layers.
 We normally have one (or two) fully connected output layers, but normally not more (the reason we have two is to reduce processing at the last couple of layers if we ended up with high number of features produced by the hidden layers).

 <mark>Watch a video2 that explains the above concepts.</mark>

+##Linear regression with linear and non-linear basis functions: lesson summary

+In this lesson we have covered different bases for the generalised linear models with regularisation.
+We have seen how a multi output regression model maps effectively into a model weights matrix, and we have seen how to move from a batch learning approach to a sequential learning approach.
+We have also covered ways to overcome the overfitting problem by utilising early stopping and learning rate decay.
+We have covered the basics of regularised multi output linear and non-linear regression models.